RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-05-be-awesome-tackle-big-league-problems-at-windycityrails.markdown

 * You recently graduated from [Dev Bootcamp](http://devbootcamp.com), [Starter League](http://thestarterleague.com), or another school.
 You’re ready to meet and interact with your next generation of mentors.

 * You are no longer a beginner.
-You know what “advanced” looks like, and you are driven to get there.
+You have seen _advanced_ developers in action, and you are determined to get there yourself.

-* Software development is brand new to you, but you have a successful track record from another profession.
+* Software development is relatively new to you, but you built a successful track record in another profession.
 You want to meet people who can help you accelerate through the beginner phase so you can start something useful.

-Common thread for all of the above: You want to take your skills to the next level, and you’re ready to tackle _Big League Problems_.
+Common thread for all of the above: Awesomenessis in your bones, and you are ready to unleash it.
+You want to take your skills to the next level, and you’re ready to tackle _Big League Problems_.
 [WindyCityRails](http://windycityrails.org) is for you.
 <!--more-->
 ###Speakers